 Textile variation is delightful, and one can certainly get away with lighter weights of fabric as the celsius rises, but do remember that sheer things tend to get a lot more sheer with the light behind them.
 And in summer there’s lots of light.
 And at some point it’ll be behind you.

 Wear whatever you damn well please to the beach (as long as it covers the important parts, thanks very much), but swimwear, without question, should only be on display when you’re within sight of water.
 Even on Australia Day, I hear you ask?
-Oh, my friends.
+Oh, mate.
 ESPECIALLY on Australia Day.

 IN WHICH I ENTER A WORLD WHERE LEGGINGS ARE CONCEIVABLY PANTS